How to lay a concrete shed base yourself

 4 - Receive and lay the concrete

 From the moment your concrete arrives, you’ll only have around 1-2 hours to get it laid and levelled before it starts to cure, so you need to act fast.
-We can deliver the ready mix concrete straight to your shed base location using one of our concrete pumps if you wish, or it can be dumped through a chute straight into your wheelbarrow for you to transport yourself.
+Our concrete delivery service will bring the ready mix concrete straight to your location using one of our concrete pumps if you wish, or it can be dumped through a chute straight into your wheelbarrow for you to transport yourself.
 Ensure that you are wearing the right protective clothing for handling hazardous concrete.

 Pour the concrete into the framework and use a rake or shovel to spread the concrete evenly.
-At this stage, it doesn’t matter if it is higher than the framework slightly.
+At this stage, it doesn’t matter if it is slightly higher than the framework.

 5 - Start tamping